SharonSenag/learn_command_line_exercises/README.md

 # learn_command_line_exercises
-Repor for when I learned the command line
+This is a repo I used to learn the command line as part of the Build the Toolbelt class at Davinci.